zaynali53/acme-color-scheme/README.md

     <img src="img/php-preview.png" alt="PHP Preview" width="728">
 </a>

+The font used for the code is "<a href="http://www.typography.com/blog/introducing-operator" target="_blank">Operator Mono</a>"

 ## Color Palette

 There is a list of colors used in Acme.
 Check it before porting the color scheme to another environments.